setrar/SSP/Chapters/1/Q&A/README.md

 In summary, the marginal PDF provides the probability distribution of individual variables in a multivariate distribution by "marginalizing" or summing/integrating over the other variables.
 This is useful when you are interested in the distribution of a specific variable, regardless of the values of the other variables.

-### how to derivate a multivariate Gaussian Distribution from an univariate Gaussian distribution and two postulates?
+## &#x1F431;GPT How to derivate a multivariate Gaussian Distribution from an univariate Gaussian distribution and two postulates?

 Deriving a multivariate Gaussian distribution from a univariate Gaussian distribution and a set of postulates is a classic exercise in statistics and probability theory.
 This derivation typically involves using certain assumptions or postulates to extend the univariate Gaussian to a multivariate case.
 Here's a basic outline of how this can be done: